 Caring for Your Dog’s Teeth

 Dental care in dogs starts from puppyhood.
 Some of us think that we don’t need to brush our puppy’s teeth.
 These will fall off, after all.
 We are missing the point.
 As puppies feed, some of their food can stick onto their temporary teeth.
 This can invite microorganisms to colonize.
 This can lead to the formation of dental plaques which can facilitate the further growth of microorganisms.
 This can lead to gum diseases in the future.
+Find out more about dog dental spray here.

 Brushing your puppy’s teeth doesn’t only keep their dentition healthy.
 It also acclimatizes them to the sensation of brushing.
 When they grow older, they will never grow anxious anymore every time you brush their teeth.